A Brief History of St. Peter’s Church of Ireland, Drogheda

 “In the Year one thousand seven hundred and Forty Eight, The old Parish Church of Saint Peters Drogheda being in ruinous Condition and in danger of falling was Order’d to be pulled down which was done accordingly and a New Church begun to be Built in the room of the old one the same Year and Carry’d on ’till finish’d by the several Contributions Subscribed and pay’d by the undernamed Persons, And a Cess [tax] of Three hundred Pounds only lay’d upon the said Parish.”

 This building, which currently occupies the site, was finished in 1752 and consecrated on 22nd September of that year.
-It was built in the Renaissance style, Hugh Darley being the architect (although this has been questioned), and Italian-trained workmen, whose identity is unfortunately unknown, were employed in creating the beautiful late baroque plaster work which can still be seen in the chancel.
+It was built in the Renaissance style, Hugh Darley being the architect, and Italian-trained workmen, whose identity is unfortunately unknown, were employed in creating the beautiful late baroque plaster work which can still be seen in the chancel.

 Christine Casey and Alastair Rowan in The Buildings of North Leinster describe the church as follows: